philippzabka/resilionator/README.md

 # Resilionator
 Resilionator is a small and portable Python application for identifying and mitigating potential weak points in networks.
-The application is still in development, so your feedback is welcome!
-It is built with Python's standard GUI toolkit [Tkinter](https://docs.python.org/3/library/tkinter.html) and [NetworkX](https://networkx.org/).
+The application is built with Python's standard GUI toolkit [Tkinter](https://docs.python.org/3/library/tkinter.html) and [NetworkX](https://networkx.org/).
+The tool is intended primarily for university lecturers or students, but also for small and medium-sized companies and households.

 # User Documentation